-Susan A. Clark, MIA, MS, LAC is a Licensed Associate Counselor with the Center for Counseling and Education.
+Susan A. Clark, MIA, MS, LPC, RPT is a Licensed Professional Counselor and Registered Play Therapist with the Center for Counseling and Education.
 She brings over 25 years of experience in health and educational program development and advising to the practice.

 Susan utilizes a humanistic, client-centered approach to counseling children, teens, adults, couples and families.
 She integrates a wide variety of interventions in her work including Emotionally Focused Couple Therapy, Child-Centered Play Therapy, Cognitive-Behavioral Therapy, and Attachment/Family-focused Therapy.